mizu.js

 Modifiers

-.not[boolean] Invert conditional logic so that the element is rendered when there was at least one iteration.
+.not[boolean] Invert conditional logic so that the element is rendered when there was at least one generated element.

 Content